drevops/vortex/README.md

   - support for patches
 - Custom core module scaffolding
 - Custom theme scaffolding: Gruntfile, SASS/SCSS, globbing and Livereload.
-- Composer scripts to build and rebuild the project (one command used in all environments)
+- `make` scripts to build and rebuild the project (one command used in all environments)
 - PHP, JS and SASS code linting with pre-configured Drupal standards
 - Behat testing configuration + usage examples
 - Integration with [Circle CI](https://circleci.com/) (2.0):